1. Prologue: A New Vision of Nature

 Image 05: Frontispiece of City Development (1904), by Patrick Geddes, with the picture of the Abbey Church.

-That important theoretical and practical study was immediately followed by two seminal lectures he gave before the Royal Society, in 1904, and 1905, which were later published in the Sociological Papers: Civics: As Applied Sociology (1905), and ‘Civics: As Concrete and Applied Sociology’ (1906).
+Immediately following that important theoretical and practical case study, he delivered two seminal lectures before the Royal Society, in 1904, and 1905, which were later published in the Sociological Papers: ‘Civics: As Applied Sociology’ (1905), and ‘Civics: As Concrete and Applied Sociology’ (1906).
 They especially complemented the theoretical/philosophical part of Geddes’ work defining his all-embracing theory of Civics.

 Civics is that branch of Sociology which deals with Cities -their origin and distribution; their development and structure; their functioning, internal and external, material and psychological; their evolution, individual and associated.
 Viewed again from the practical side, that of applied science, Civics must develop through experimental endeavour into the more and more effective Art of enhancing the life of the city and of advancing its evolution.
 With the first of these lines of study, the concretely scientific, our philosophical outlook will not fail to widen; with the second, the practical, our ethical insight will not fail to deepen also.[31]